axjv/Input-Switcher/README.md

 # Input Switcher and more
-Addons for Tree of Savior
+Addons for Tree of Savior.

 ## Addons